Kentucky Auto Accident Lawyers Are There When You Need Them

 According to recent National Highway Traffic Safety Administration (NHTSA) statistics, in 2014 Kentucky experienced 672 traffic fatalities, in which nearly three-quarters (74 percent) involved passenger vehicles and 13 percent involved motorcycles.
 The remaining 13 percent involved pedestrians, bicyclists, and other kinds of vehicles.
 Non-fatal auto accident injuries numbered in the thousands.

 Although Kentucky is a no-fault insurance state, the law allows injured motorists to bring a suit if their losses reach a certain level.
 However, if they opt to file a lawsuit, compensation is awarded according to the parties’ comparative negligence.
-For this reason, the legal process in Kentucky auto accident lawsuits can be complex.
+For this reason, the legal process in Kentucky car and truck accident lawsuits can be complex.
 If you are injured in an auto accident, consult one of the Kentucky auto accident attorneys at CPW Law.
 We are thoroughly experienced in Kentucky motor vehicle law and have an impressive record of accomplishment for successful trial outcomes and negotiated settlements.
-Our attorneys help clients throughout Kentucky, including in Lexington and Louisville.
+Our car accident attorneys help injured clients throughout Kentucky, including in Lexington and Louisville.

 What are some major causes of auto crashes?